Mercedes-Benz G-Class: 2012 update

 After its last major update in 2007, the interior received a completely redesigned instrument panel and centre console adapted from the ML-Class.
 The COMAND APS touchscreen and control panel were moved up toward the top of the dashboard for easier viewing and operation.
 The COMAND APS was updated with the MBrace2 telematics system.
 Additional safety features included DISTRONIC adaptive cruise control, blind-spot monitoring, revised PARKTRONIC reverse sensors and rear-view camera and revised ATS4 stability control for improved trailer stabilising functionality.

 Externally, the G-Class received the same horizontal bars of LED daytime running lamps underneath the headlamps and the new external side rear-view mirrors as the GL-Class and ML-Class models.
 The AMG version received a new front bumper with three large air intakes.

 The 5.4-litre supercharged V8 [with 722.6 5spd transmission] in the 2011 G55(K) will be replaced by a new 5.5-litre biturbo V8 [with 722.9 7spd transmission] for increased performance on the upcoming 2013 G63.
 Topping out the G-Class model range was a new G 65 AMG with a 6-litre biturbo V12 petrol engine.
 Two models were carried over unchanged: the G 350 CDI BlueTEC and G 500/G 550.

 2016 update

 For the 2016 model year, the outgoing M273 5.5-litre naturally aspirated V8 fitted to the G 500/G 550 was replaced by the new M176 4.0-litre biturbo V8 for increased horsepower and torque.

 Technical data

-Engine (1990–2018)
+Engines (1990–2018)

 Notes: (m) and (a) denote "manual" and "automatic" transmissions where applicable.
 Fuel consumption marked with * denotes the older EEC regulation of "urban, 90 km/h, and 120 km/h" (U/90/120).
 Top speed with ** denotes the "electronically limited".